 - 1. Choose Protect > Secure Document > Security Properties, or choose File > Properties. - 2.
-In the Security tab for the document properties, choose Password Protection from the drop-down list, and then click Change Settings. - 3.
+In the Security tab for the document properties, click Change Settings. - 3.
 Do the settings as "Add a password security" and then click OK.

 Remove password and security settings